arrow-kt/arrow-website/content/docs/learn/coroutines/resource-safety.md

   1. It requires implementing `Closeable` or `AutoCloseable`, which is only possible for Kotlin JVM but not available for Multiplatform.
   2. Requires implementing an interface or wrapping external types with something like `class CloseableOf<A>(val type: A): Closeable`.
-  3. Requires nesting of different resources in callback tree, not composable.
+  3. Requires nesting of different resources in a callback tree, which is not composable.
   4. Enforces `close` method name, renamed `UserProcessor#shutdown` to `close`
   5. Cannot run `suspend` functions within `fun close(): Unit`.
-  6. No exit signal; we don't know if we exited successfully, with an error or cancellation.
+  6. No exit signal; we don't know whether we exited successfully, with an error or cancellation.

-Resource solves these issues.
+`Resource` solves these issues.
 The main idea is that each resource has three
 stages: 1️⃣ acquiring the resource, 2️⃣ using the resource, and 3️⃣ releasing the resource.
 With `Resource`, we bundle steps (1) and (3), and the implementation ensures that everything works correctly, even in the event of exceptions or